- Professor Christina Boswell FRSE FAcSS FBA

 - Political Sociology, Use of Research in Policy, Immigration and asylum policy, Politics of immigration, Public policy

-In Summer 2016 I will be leading another ESRC-funded project on "Seeing Illegal Immigrants: State Monitoring and Political Rationality".
-The project will explore how public authorities in the UK, France and Germany have constructed and monitored "illegal" residents since the late 1960s.
-The project is in collaboration with French historian Emile Chabal.
+- ESRC project "Seeing 'Illegal' Immigrants: State Monitoring and Political Rationality" (2016-18).
+This project explored how public authorities in the UK, France and Germany have constructed and monitored "illegal" residents since the late 1960s.
+The project team has published a series of articles, including an award-winning paper in Comparative Political Studies and an article in Governance, and is currently working on a co-authored monograph on States of Ignorance (forthcoming in 2021).

-The Political Uses of Expert Knowledge: Immigration Policy and Social Research (Cambridge University Press, 2009).
+The Political Uses of Expert Knowledge: Immigration Policy and Social Research (Cambridge University Press, 2009/2012).
+Winner of the American Political Science Association Prize (Best Book on Ideas, Knowledge and Policy).

 (with Andrew Geddes) Migration and Mobility in the European Union (Palgrave, 2011)